Last updated March 31, 2025

 - Official Website

-- http://www.env.go.jp/garden/shinjukugyoen/english/index.html
+- https://www.env.go.jp/garden/shinjukugyoen/english/

-*This information was current as of January 2024.
+*This information was current as of January 2025.
 Contact individual facilities to confirm details. -

-About 19 minutes by bus
+About 2 minutes by Train

 -